kelvins/awesome-dataops/README.md

 * [Lux](https://github.com/lux-org/lux) - Fast and easy data exploration by automating the visualization and data analysis process.
 * [Metabase](https://www.metabase.com/) - The simplest, fastest way to get business intelligence and analytics to everyone.
 * [Redash](https://redash.io/) - Connect to any data source, easily visualize, dashboard and share your data.
-* [Superset](https://github.com/apache/superset) - A modern data exploration and data visualization platform.
 * [Tableau](https://www.tableau.com) - Powerful and fastest growing data visualization tool used in the business intelligence industry.

 ## Data Warehouse

 *Tools related to storing data in data warehouses (DW).*

-* [Hive](https://github.com/apache/hive) - Facilitates reading, writing, and managing large datasets residing in distributed storage.
+* [Apache Hive](https://github.com/apache/hive) - Facilitates reading, writing, and managing large datasets residing in distributed storage.

 ## Database